StatisKit/StatisKit/doc/developer/configure.rst

           source activate statiskit-dev

-  * Build from sources the :code:`statiskit-dev` package and its dependencies and install it in a eponymous environment as follows:
+  * Build from sources as follows,

     1. Install :code:`conda-tools` package in the :code:`root` environment.